Bruce Middleton MA VetMB MRCVS (Equine Partner)

 Olivia is a Royal Vet College graduate who grew up in the Hampshire / Surrey area.
 After graduating she spent her first 10 months teaching anatomy at the Royal Vet College before joining an equine vet practice in Bookham.
 Olivia subsequently joined another equine practice in the area where she developed an interest in sports horse medicine and dentistry.

 Away from work Olivia has a passion for motorbikes and off roading.
 She enjoys running and competes in the adventure sport of Canicross trail running with her energetic dog Friday!
-Olivia is also kept busy as supermum of two year old son Dylan.
+Olivia is also kept busy as supermum of two boys, Dylan and Myles.

 Rochelle Lewis BVSc MSc Dip ABVP (Equine) MRCVS